drhsqlite/pikchr/doc/teardown01.md

 Normally, Pikchr draws elements in the order that they appear in the graph.
-So, normally, this new background color box would paint over top of boxes that come before.
+So, normally, this new background color box would paint on top of the objects that come before.
 That would obscure the graph nodes.
 To prevent this, the "`behind C0`" on line 25 tells Pikchr to paint this box before it paints the C0 circle, so that the background color box occurs in the background rather than on top of the graph.